Dr. Vidushi Savant, MD

 - Psychosomatic Medicine fellowship from Stanford Hospital.

-- Clinical faculty at Stanford.
+- Clinical Assistant Professor at Stanford

 Awards and honors

 - Nominated and chosen as a member of Medical Honor Society Alpha Omega Alpha.

 - Received research awards and certificates for excellence clinical work from the Department of Psychiatry at Loyola University Medical Center.

 - Board certified in adult psychiatry by American Board of Psychiatry and Neurology.